Considering A Regional Clean Fuel Standard

 A Clean Fuel Standard would reduce greenhouse gas pollution from transportation to address climate change and protect human health.
 The standard would apply to transportation fuels supplied or sold in the Puget Sound Clean Air Agency’s jurisdiction -- King, Kitsap, Pierce, and Snohomish counties.

-The Agency has drafted a rule for the Agency's Board of Directors to consider for action in early 2020.
-The draft rule is currently available for public comment.
-To provide more opportunities for input, the Agency has extended the public comment period from January 6, 2020, to February 10, 2020.
+The Agency has drafted a rule for the Agency’s Board of Directors to consider for action in early 2020.
+To provide more opportunities for input, the Agency extended the public comment period deadline from January 6, 2020, to February 10, 2020.

 - October 9, 2019: Release of a draft Clean Fuel Standard rule and the start of the public comment period.

 - February 10, 2020: The close of the extended public comment period (previously was January 6, 2020).